Code360In/katacoda-scenarios-32/ansible/step2.md

 Now, we will configure passwordless SSH such that the ansible at the host machine can connect to the various servers without using password.

 First, we generate a SSH key on the Ansible host for authentication.
-Type 'y' to overrride the key.

 ` ssh-keygen -t rsa -N '' -f ~/.ssh/id_rsa`{{execute}}